2012 Massachusetts Question 2: John Kelly et al vs. Martha Coakley

 On May 17, 2012, over 60 Massachusetts voters including members of the disability rights group Second Thoughts filed a challenge before the Supreme Judicial Court against the measure, challenging the wording to the measure.
 On June 4, 2012, the claim was denied by Justice Cordy.

 According to John Kelly, director of the Second Thoughts group, and who is listed in the title of the lawsuit, "The ballot language is clearly misleading.
 We want the voters of Massachusetts to know exactly what they are voting on this November."

 The petition asks the Supreme Judicial Court to remand the language to Massachusetts Attorney General Martha Coakley and Secretary of State William Galvin with the requirement that they amend the language for clarity and accuracy.

-The case docket can be read here.